 oversees fundraising activities including establishing fundraising targets and goals that flow from the strategic plan.

 Examples: Actively supporting work to secure funding that is aligned with the organization's planning and budgeting decisions is one way the governing body can support the achievement of mission and improved outcomes for persons served.
-Examples: While not all organizations fundraise, it is a vital means to achieving a flexible revenue base and is a traditional role assumed by nonprofit governing bodies.
-Strategies for resource development can include, for example, fundraising, grants, contracts for service, and new business development opportunities.
+Examples: Strategies for resource development can include, for example, fundraising, grants, contracts for service, and new business development opportunities.